 Our intention is to maximize the potential embedded in the relationship between each horse and rider

 Natural Horsemanship Clinics at The Hideout Lodge & Guest Ranch

 1. Weekly throughout the season

 Riding lessons, learning the basics of horsemanship and Liberty as a hands-on activity are offered and available if we have enough participants.
-All of The Hideout’s activities, including non-riding activities, are typically available with a minimum of 6 to 8 participants.
+All The Hideout’s activities, including non-riding activities, are typically available with a minimum of 6 to 8 participants.
 On Wednesday morning, Marijn, one of our owners, usually offers a demonstration in the basics of natural horsemanship and playing at Liberty.